|Firefighters from the 2024th Engneer Aviation Fire Fighting Platoon

-Camp Harahan at New Orleans Staging Area (NOSA) 30 December 1942.
-During the next 2 ½ months excellent
+Harahan at New Orleans Staging Area (NOSA) 30 December 1942.
+During the next 2 ½ months excellent training

-training in fire fighting was received under the direction of Major Eugene A. Wink, head of the training section
+in fire fighting was received under the direction of Major Eugene A. Wink, head of the training section NOSA.
+Much

-NOSA.
-Much assistance was received from Chief Evans and Assistant Chief Burke from the New Orleans Fire
+assistance was received from Chief Evans and Assistant Chief Burke from the New Orleans Fire Department.

-most valuable training of all was received from 1st Lt.
-David F. Glines, an especiallywell trained instructor in fire
+training of all was received from 1st Lt.
+David F. Glines, an especiallywell trained instructor in fire fighting, sent to

-fighting, sent to the NOSA by the Chief Engineers Office.
+the NOSA by the Chief Engineers Office.
 Lt.
-Glines brought with him Class 325 fire trucks and
+Glines brought with him Class 325 fire trucks and Class 1000 fire

-Class 1000 fire trailers, the type of fire apparatus the detachment would be using so that the men could get hands
+trailers, the type of fire apparatus the detachment would be using so that the men could get hands on training.
+The

-units assembled at the New York Port of Embarkation, (NYPE) Staten Island, NY where they sailed for North Africa
+assembled at the New York Port of Embarkation, (NYPE) Staten Island, NY where they sailed for North Africa on 2

-on 2 April 1943.
-On 17 March 1943, Detachments 6 and 7 departed the NOSA by train for Camp Kilmer and sailed
+April 1943.
+On 17 March 1943, Detachments 6 and 7 departed the NOSA by train for Camp Kilmer and sailed from

 Camp Kilmer sailing from the NYPE on 23 May 1943 bound for England.
 On 15 August 1943 these 10 detachments